digicademy/hydra-scraper/README.md

 2. It relies on several `helpers` that provide basic functions such as cleaning up request arguments, saving files, printing status updates, or providing configuration options throughout the package.
 3. The two classes `Hydra` and `Beacon` do the heavy lifting of paging through an API entry point or a (beacon) list of individual resources, respectively.
 In addition to a standard initialisation, both classes have a `populate()` function that retrieves and saves data.
 Additional functions may then carry out further tasks such as saving a beacon list or saving collected triples.

 If you change the code, please remember to document each function and walk other users through significant steps.
+This package is governed by the [Contributor Covenant](https://www.contributor-covenant.org/de/version/1/4/code-of-conduct/) code of conduct.
+Please keep this in mind in all interactions.

 ## Roadmap

-- Check CVMA API issues
 - Enable checking `schema:dateModified` when collating paged results
 - Implement a JSON return (including dateModified, number of resources, errors)
 - Add conversion routines, i.e. for LIDO to CGIF or for the RADAR version of DataCite/DataVerse to CGIF